HpWang-whu/YOHO/README.md

 ## Related Projects
-We sincerely thanks the excellent projects:
+We sincerely thank the excellent projects:
 - [EMVN](http://github.com/daniilidis-group/emvn) for the group details;
 - [FCGF](https://github.com/chrischoy/FCGF) for the backbone;
 - [PerfectMatch](https://github.com/zgojcic/3DSmoothNet) for the 3DMatch and ETH dataset;